Hopac/Hopac/Docs/Programming.md

 Those previous snippets are just two of the necessary building blocks.
 Assuming we would have all of the building blocks packaged in similar style, what remains is translation of the configuration specified in the screenshot into code.
-Here is a small snippet of a sketch of how what the end result could look like:
+Here is a small snippet of a sketch of what the end result could look like:

 ```fsharp
 let ch_1 = Ch.Now.create ()